 As with many “buy it for life” companies I discuss, Ernest Wright has gone up-market to survive.

-They provide levels of quality and craftsmanship unavailable in the mass market produced goods.
+They provide levels of quality and craftsmanship unavailable in mass-produced goods.

 As I always say here at WellRigged.
 Companies like this deserve to be rewarded with our business.

-It’s also a way for us to send a message to the mediocre marketplace that quality matters and we don’t have to settle for the junky quality.
-We can take our business elsewhere to folks who actually care about what they make
+It’s also a way for us to send a message to the mediocre marketplace that quality matters and we don’t have to settle for the junky quality they are trying to sell us.